 where $\alpha_k$ labels all the internal propagators, Feynman or dual, of a given subset.
-An interesting identity fulfilled by these function is the following
+An interesting identity fulfilled by these functions is the following:

 involving the union of two subsets $\alpha_i$ and $\alpha_j$.
-These are all the ingredients necessary to iteratively extend LTD to two loops and beyond.
-For example, a one loop scattering amplitude with $N$ external partons gets the form
+These are all the ingredients necessary to extend LTD iteratively to two loops and beyond.
+For example, a one-loop scattering amplitude with $N$ external partons gets the form

 where ${\cal N}(\ell_1,\{p_k\}_N)$ is the numerator.